alvi231078/D2---Line-Follower-Robot/Main Code/LineFollower_Connections.md

 ## ✅ Notes

 - If the color sensor is not connected or returns noisy readings, the robot ignores it.
-- You can customize actions for each color in the code.
+- We can customize actions for each color in the code.
-- Use `Serial Monitor` (9600 baud) to view sensor readings and debug.
+- SEE `Serial Monitor` (9600 baud) to view sensor readings and debug.